Carnot: Energy-Based Verification for LLM Output

 The 14 systematic negative results documented across 38 experiments are the project's primary contribution to the activation-based hallucination detection literature.
 They establish a fundamental limit: you cannot detect factual hallucination without access to factual knowledge.

-Part 2: Constraint-based verification works
+Part 2: Constraint-based verification works (live GPU results)

 The story